Code Collaboration using GitHub

 --- layout: page title: Sodium --- Symbol : Na Atomic Number : 11

 Testing out the website

-If you have jekyll installed, you can view a local copy of the webpage.
+If you have Jekyll installed, you can view a local copy of the webpage.
 This is not a necessary step.
-If you do not have jekyll installed, or do not wish to install Jekyll skipt this step.
+If you do not have Jekyll installed, or do not wish to install Jekyll skip this step.

 Execute the command